department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/design/Foundation/Design tokens/Spacing.md

 ## How to use spacing tokens

-Designers and engineers are encouraged to use spacing tokens as much as possible.
+Designers and engineers are encouraged to use spacing tokens to ensure consistent spacing between elements.

 **Designers**